ssbc/scuttlebot.io/tmpl/docs/basics/create-secondary-users.md

-## Create new users
+## Create secondary users

 By default, Scuttlebot uses a "master" identity/feed, which `sbot.publish()` will append new messages to.
-If you want to manipulate additional feeds, you can load the keypair and then use this library to do so.
+If you want to publish to additional feeds, you can load the keypair and then use this library to do so.

 ``` js
 var ssbFeed = require('ssb-feed')